Models are functions#

 plot the scatter plot of

-plot the model
+t_outandhvacplot the model

-compare the results
+hvac(t_out)compare the results

 Here we go: